-During the second part of the course, students do three rotations of four weeks in school and four weeks in clinical placement in mental health, acute care and rehabilitation/primary health care/palliative care.
+During the second part of the course, students do three rotations of six weeks in school and four weeks in clinical placement in mental health, acute care and rehabilitation/primary health care/palliative care.

-Over the whole programme there are nine courses, all of which include assessments to be completed.
+Over the whole programme there are eight courses, all of which include assessments to be completed.